 Many funding resources related to housing are funneled through local government.
-Local government is the typical recipient of certain funds, particularly for infrastructure projects that enable housing (e.g., wastewater or road infrastructure).
-Beyond infrastructure funds, local government entities, including local housing authorities and affordable housing trusts, can receive funds for housing development.
+Particularly for infrastructure projects that enable housing (e.g., wastewater or road infrastructure), local government is the typical recipient.
+Beyond infrastructure, local government entities, including local housing authorities and affordable housing trusts, can receive funds for housing development.
 Because local government does not serve a particular housing niche, it can be thought of as foundational to housing development of other types of funding recipients.
-Beyond funding, local governments often own land that can be used for housing, manage the development entitled process, can act as an intermediary, and otherwise play a pivotal role in affordable housing development and preservation.